Faylixe/wage/02 - Memory.md

 	@Override public final int getOffset() { return offset; }

 }
 ```

+Nothing magic here, the only noticeable point is the **protected** method **verifyAddress(int)**
+which ensures that a given address is covered by this bank.
+This will avoid code duplication
+over addressing control since we will perform such operation all the time we write an access
+method.

 ### Concrete implementation

 A concrete implementation relies on a specific datastructure, for storing and indexing associated